 Eurofound’s long-established observatories on industrial relations (EIRO) and working conditions (EWCO) have since 2014 been combined to form EurWORK: the European Observatory of Working Life.
-EurWORK gathers all Eurofound's resources on working conditions and industrial relations, and is supported by a Network of Eurofound Correspondents across all EU Member States and Norway.
+EurWORK gathers all Eurofound's resources on working conditions and sustainable work, and industrial relations and social dialogue.
+It is supported by a Network of Eurofound Correspondents across all EU Member States and Norway.

 Eurofound runs two regular surveys on working life issues: the European Working Conditions Survey (EWCS) and the European Company Survey (ECS).

-Representativeness of the European social partner organisations: Hotels, restaurants and café (HORECA) sector
+Representativeness of the social partner organisations: Civil aviation sector

-Representativeness of the European social partner organisations: Contract catering sector
+Representativeness of the social partner organisations: Civil aviation sector - Key findings

-Representativeness of the European social partner organisations – Commerce sector
+Representativeness of the European social partner organisations: Textiles and clothing sector

 Representativeness of the social partner organisations: Textile and clothing sector - Key findings